Ghost band: Authorization

 Ghost bands fall into three categories: (i) authorized, (ii) unauthorized, and (iii) unspecified.
 Authorized ghost bands fall into two sub-categories: (a) authorized under the will of the decedent and (b) authorized by agreement with the heirs, successors, and assigns to the rights of the name.
-Unauthorized ghost bands are those that exist in the face of opposition, or those that prevail in a legal challenge.
+Unauthorized ghost bands are those that exist in the face of opposition or those that prevail in a legal challenge.
 Unspecified ghost bands subsist with no preference or will given.
-In this case, more than one band might subsist, and even remain unopposed if money is not an issue.
+In this case, more than one band might subsist and even remain unopposed if money is not an issue.

 Ghost bands often do not have full access to unpublished, original music arrangements.
-In lieu of ghost bands, some leaders have opted to bestow their music and papers to academic institutions, in some cases, to music schools devoted to research, restoration, and repertory studies, and in other cases, to alma maters.
+In lieu of ghost bands, some leaders have opted to bestow their music and papers to academic institutions—in some cases, music schools devoted to research, restoration, and repertory studies; and in other cases, alma maters.

 Connotation

 The phrase "ghost band" is sometimes viewed as an underhanded way (i.e., pejorative way) of saying that the ensemble is not the "real McCoy".
 Not being the "real McCoy" does not automatically mean "inferior."
-The current pool of virtuoso musicians, world-wide, is abundant.
-Moreover, ghost bands in recording studios are often composed of high-caliber musicians who might have otherwise been (a) unwilling to tour full-time, back in the day or (b) too expensive or (c) both.
+The current pool of virtuoso musicians, worldwide, is abundant.
+Moreover, ghost bands in recording studios are often composed of high-caliber musicians who might have otherwise been (a) unwilling to tour full-time back in the day or (b) too expensive or (c) both.
 Willingness to embrace the phrase is mixed.
-Legacy bands – those that have grown new, distinct identities and have generated new works – value their roots; but they also appreciate recognition for their contributions to the art.
+Legacy bands—those that have developed new, distinct identities and generated new works—value their roots and appreciate recognition for their contributions to the art.
 From a branding perspective, some repertory big bands, such as the Glenn Miller Orchestra, embrace the phrase as a statement of commitment to the preservation of the original sound.